 Developers of affordable rental housing-including nonprofit developers and PHAs-are eligible to apply for CDBG-DR funding to provide gap financing to projects receiving LIHTC awards.
-DED will ultimately enter into direct funding agreements with single-purpose, single-asset entities (i.e., limited partnerships or limited liability companies) established by the prospective owner of a proposed project.
-For-profit sponsors are also eligible to apply.
-In general, DED will provide priority to projects sponsored by nonprofits and PHAs.
+DED will ultimately enter into direct funding agreements with single-purpose, single-asset entities (i.e., limited partnerships or limited liability companies) established to be the owner of a proposed project.